skoike/bunpu2/README.md

 I have created a list of functions (methods).
 By combining it with the sample scripts, you can create your own scripts for your own purposes.
 Some functions are not built into this bunpu2 software, all functions are available for software in the bunpu3 repository.

-- List of functions bunpu_function.pdf
+- List of functions bunpu_function.pdf (Some functions are not available)
 - script2.py 1~3 dimensional arithmetic examples
 - script4.py 3D missile shoot down simulation
 - script10.py Distance control simulation